kleinsasser/cortex/README.md

 ## Cortex Implementation

 The first iteration of the artificial cortex is contained in cortex.py.
 For some terminology, "cortex" refers to the graph of sensory associations and each node in the graph is referred to as a "column" (from "cortical column").
 The parent class for the Column object has 3 core properties:
-- a sense-specific "reference" for determining whether the column recognizing a particular input
+- a sense-specific "reference" for determining whether the column recognizes a particular input
-- a list of "connections" to other columns in the cortex (the edges in the graph), stored as (column, strength) tuples
+- a list of "connections" to other columns in the cortex (the edges in the graph), stored as (column, weight) tuples
 - an "activation" scalar which assigns a value to how "active" the column is given a sensory input

 This first iteration accepts two sensory inputs, visual and textual.
 These senses manifest themselves as specialized column objects for recognizing such inputs, specifically, the cortex is composed "vision columns" and "text columns".
 Visual inputs come in the form if 28x28 grayscale images of handwritten digits, text inputs are simply strings.
 The training procedure is conducted as follows: